-In the 1960′s eucalyptus plantings became all the rage in China, and the trees were planted extensively in the favorable southern Chinese climates.
-Today China boasts the world’s 2nd largest stands of eucalyptus (after Brazil) and the trees mature for use hardwood flooring in as little as 3-5 years, not to mention a variety of other products.
+In the 1960’s eucalyptus plantings became all the rage in China, and the trees were planted extensively in the favorable southern Chinese climates.
+Today, China boasts the world’s 2nd largest stands of eucalyptus (after Brazil), and the trees mature for use as hardwood flooring in as little as 3-5 years, not to mention a variety of other products.

 Draining the Swamp with Eucalyptus Trees

-We’re not talking about the figurative, D.C.-style swamp, here.
+We’re not talking about the figurative, D.C.-style swamp here.
 We’re talking about the real thing!
-According to the World Health Organization (WHO), eucalyptus trees can be used to drain low-lying, marshy or swampy areas to prevent the pervasive breeding of mosquitoes, which cause malaria.
+According to the World Health Organization (WHO), eucalyptus trees can be used to drain low-lying, marshy, or swampy areas to prevent mosquitoes’ pervasive breeding, which causes malaria.
 To effectively “suck up” extra water from poor-draining areas, a tree has to have two important qualities: